jfrog/project-examples/gitlabci-example/gitlabci-maven-artifactory/README.md

 ## Store build information and build artifacts to JFrog Artifactory
 ### Steps to Integrate GitLab CI with Artifactory.
 #### Prerequisite
-Artifactory Pro / Artifactory SAAS
+Artifactory Pro / Artifactory SAAS.
 This sample project resolves dependencies from Artifactory and deploys the build artifacts to Artifactory.

 #### Step 1: